 One complex part of family law in Utah is modifications of previously entered orders.
 While courts often need an excellent reason to change previously entered orders, it’s well within your rights to modify certain conditions when family life changes.

 Has one parent moved outside of Utah?
 Did your work hours change?
-These and many other issues may merit an experienced Draper custody modifications attorney, Emy A. Cordano, to help alter previous conditions of your custody order.
+These and many other issues may merit an experienced custody modifications attorney, Emy A. Cordano, to help alter previous conditions of your custody order.

 Modifications get difficult as more stipulations are added, or subtracted.
 Let me handle every phase of your custody agreement changes so you’re able to carry on with life.

 Custodial or noncustodial parents are empowered to make changes to original custody agreements.
 Now, custody agreements may have included clauses regarding alternative dispute resolution should one or both parents not agree with what’s being offered.
-Because disputes can often be resolved with legal assistance, Emy A. Cordano can offer skilled negotiation so parties can enter stipulations and file petition to modify without further aggrievance.
+Because disputes can often be resolved with legal assistance, Emy A. Cordano can offer skilled negotiation so parties can enter stipulations and file a petition to modify without further aggrievance.

 Some situations myself, a Draper custody modifications attorney, and my office see fairly often meriting custody amendments include:

 Violations of custody orders are serious.
-I’m able to help parents who’ve been burdened with another parent’s lack of following orders by bringing action to swiftly modify custody agreements.
-In certain cases, filing for sole legal and physical custody may stem from abuse of judicial orders.
+I’m able to help parents who’ve been burdened with another parent’s lack of following orders by bringing the action to swiftly modify custody agreements.
+In certain cases, filing for sole legal and physical custody may stem from the abuse of judicial orders.